abrazinskas/Copycat-abstractive-opinion-summarizer/README.md

 export PYTHONPATH=root_path:$PYTHONPATH
 ```

-### Notes

-* Minor deviations from the published results are expected as the code was migrated from a bleeding-edge PyTorch version and Python 2.7.

-* Post factum, we added a **beam search generator** that has the **n-gram blocking functionality** (based on OpenNMT).
-The enhancement allows for a repetition reduction.

-* The setup was fully tested with **Python 3.6.9**.

-* The model work on a single GPU only.

-* **mltoolkit** provides the backbone functionality for data processing and modelling.
-Make sure it's visible to the interpreter.

 ## Data

 Our model is trained on two different collections of customer reviews - [Amazon](https://cseweb.ucsd.edu/~jmcauley/datasets.html) and [Yelp](https://www.yelp.nl/dataset/challenge).
 The evaluation was performed on human-annotated summaries based on both datasets.